+Data sovereignty is the concept that information which has been converted and stored in binary digital form is subject to the laws of the country in which it is located.
 National governments around the globe are strengthening laws to protect citizen data, preserve national security, and, in some cases, protect local business interests.
 These data privacy laws significantly restrict how certain types of information may be stored and used by organizations and are being enforced by increasingly stiff fines and penalties.
 With various countries imposing so many different requirements, organizations face a regulatory patchwork of inconsistent, unclear and often contradictory demands.

 The implications for multi-national companies are substantial: threats of regulatory action, disruptions to established business processes and requirements to tighten controls for handling and processing information that crosses national boundaries.
 Change is already here.
 For example, the recent overturning of the Safe Harbor agreement, governing how data was moved between EU countries and the U.S., compelled many companies to re-examine their own legal and policy frameworks for protecting personally identifiable data.

 To address the challenges emerging from new and pending data privacy regulations, business and technology leaders need to work collectively with their compliance, legal and technology teams to understand the impact regulations have on their business.